nipafx/nipafx.dev/content/articles/2017-10-03-java-module-system-tutorial.md

 }
 ```

-#### Dependencies And Readability {#dependencies-readability}
+#### Dependencies And Readability

 Another thing we missed in JARs was the ability to declare dependencies, but with the module system, these times are over: Dependencies have to be made explicit - all of them, on JDK modules as well as on third-party libraries or frameworks.

-<pullquote>All dependencies have to be made explicit with `requires` directives</pullquote>
+<pullquote>All dependencies have to be made explicit with `java§requires` directives</pullquote>

-Dependencies are declared with `requires` directives, which consist of the keyword itself followed by a module name.
+Dependencies are declared with `java§requires` directives, which consist of the keyword itself followed by a module name.
-When scanning modules, the JPMS builds a *readability graph*, where modules are nodes and `requires` directives get turned into so-called *readability edges* - if module *org.codefx.demo.jpms* requires module *java.base*, then at runtime *org.codefx.demo.jpms* reads *java.base*.
+When scanning modules, the JPMS builds a *readability graph*, where modules are nodes and `java§requires` directives get turned into so-called *readability edges* - if module *org.codefx.demo.jpms* requires module *java.base*, then at runtime *org.codefx.demo.jpms* reads *java.base*.

 The module system will throw an error if it cannot find a required module with the right name, which means compiling as well as launching an application will fail if modules are missing.
 This achieves *reliable configuration* one of [the goals of the module system](motivation-goals-project-jigsaw), but can be prohibitively strict - check my post on [optional dependencies](java-modules-optional-dependencies) to see a more lenient alternative.

 All types the *Hello World* example needs can be found in the JDK module *java.base*, the so-called *base module*.
-Because it contains essential types like `Object`, all Java code needs it and so it doesn't have to be required explicitly.
+Because it contains essential types like `java§Object`, all Java code needs it and so it doesn't have to be required explicitly.
-Still, I do it in this case to show you a `requires` directive:
+Still, I do it in this case to show you a `java§requires` directive:

 ```java
 module org.codefx.demo.jpms {